 NOTE: In the 2018-2019 season, the IFSA made an alteration to the ranking calculation rules for the 12-14 and 15-18 age categories, adding one point to an athlete's score for each individual they beat within their division at an event.
-The Plus 1 rule will remain in effect for the 2019-2020 season.
+The Plus 1 rule will remain in effect.
 See below